 This report is about the recent consultation by the Department for Communities and Local Government (CLG) which seeks views on further prospective changes to planning rules removing the need for permission for particular changes of use, following on from wide ranging planning deregulation already introduced earlier this year.
-A response to this consultation is proposed on behalf of the city council.
+It seeks authorisation for a formal response to this consultation to be made on behalf of the city council.